telco2011/graphql-example/README.md

-# apollo-tutorial-kit (formerly apollo-starter-kit)
+# GraphQL Example

-Starting point for the Apollo GraphQL Server tutorial.
+This project is based in apollo-tutorial-kit (formerly apollo-starter-kit), the starting point for the Apollo GraphQL Server tutorial.
 See also [Tutorial: How to build a GraphQL server](https://medium.com/apollo-stack/tutorial-building-a-graphql-server-cddaa023c035#.wy5h1htxs) and the solution in the `server-tutorial-solution` branch of this repo.

-Up-to-date documentation and explanations for Apollo Server can be found on [docs.apollostack.com](http://dev.apollodata.com/tools/apollo-server/index.html)

-## Getting started

 ```sh
 git clone https://github.com/apollostack/apollo-starter-kit